decaylee13/billboard-music-epigenetics/README.md

 Overview
 A data analysis project examining the evolution of musical diversity in the Billboard Top 100 charts from 2015-2023, with a focus on the impact of social media platforms like TikTok on music consumption patterns.
 This project implements machine learning techniques to analyze song features and track the changing landscape of popular music.

-Key Features:
+The Key Features include

 Data Collection:
 - Billboard Top 100 songs data from 2015-2023
 - Song feature extraction using Spotify's Web Developer API
 - TikTok sound analysis from random 15-minute sampling periods

 Technical Implementation
 Machine Learning:
 - Unsupervised K-means clustering to categorize songs
 - Principal Component Analysis (PCA) for dimensionality reduction
 - Feature analysis across multiple musical attributes

 Song Features Analyzed:
 - Danceability
 - Energy
 - Speechiness
 - Loudness
 - Tempo
 - Valence (emotional positivity)
 - Instrumentalness
 - Acousticness

 Results:
 The analysis revealed several key findings: